 ‘Escapees entitled to protection as S. Korean nationals’

-“The two deportees became South Korean nationals once they signed, as confirmed by the Unification Ministry, the letters of defection,” said Jhe Seong-ho, who teaches international law at Chung-Ang University.
+“The two deportees became South Korean nationals once they signed, as confirmed by the Unification Ministry, the letters of defection,” said Jhe Seong-ho, an international law professor at Chung-Ang University.
 Other experts said the escapees are South Korean nationals regardless of what they signed.

-“Given our Constitution, the two deportees are South Koreans, entitled to the same rights and due process under local laws,” said Cha Jina, a law professor at Korea University, referring to Article 3 of the Constitution that stipulates the country’s territory extends to North Korea, including the adjacent islets.
+“Given our Constitution, the two deportees are South Koreans, entitled to the same rights and due process under local laws,” said Cha Jina, a Korea University professor of constitutional law, referring to Article 3 of the Constitution that stipulates the country’s territory extends to North Korea, including the adjacent islets.

 The Unification Ministry disagrees.

 “First, they didn’t become South Korean nationals since we didn’t see their sincere intentions to defect.
 So, local laws didn’t apply to them,” the ministry’s spokesperson told The Korea Herald.
 “Second, the North Koreans posed a threat to the public safety here, which led to the expulsion.”

 Unification Ministry spokesperson Lee Sang-min holds a press briefing on the deportation of North Korean fishermen at the Government Complex Seoul in downtown Seoul on Nov.
 7, 2019.
 (Yonhap)